Friday, December 5th 2025, East Dean Village Hall, Eastbourne, BN20 0DR.

 We strongly recommend you bring a crew with you.
 If the weather is bad it will be really beneficial to have them meet you at regular intervals with dry clothes, shoes etc.

-These are some good places for crews to meet runners:
+These are not the only places but are some good locations for crews to meet runners:

 • Mile 20 Southease https://w3w.co/nuance.callers.grips